PrismRL/prism/docs/source/making-a-roguelike/part9.rst

       )
    end

-To indicate what level we're on, add another call to :lua:func:`Display.putString` below our health
+To indicate what level we're on, add another call to :lua:func:`Display.print` below our health
 display:

 .. code-block:: lua

-   if health then self.display:putString(1, 1, "HP: " .. health.hp .. "/" .. health.maxHP) end
+   if health then self.display:print(1, 1, "HP: " .. health.hp .. "/" .. health.maxHP) end

-   self.display:putString(1, 2, "Depth: " ..
+   self.display:print(1, 2, "Depth: " ..
 Game.depth)

 Finally, head over to main.lua and ``require`` the class right below where we’re loading all our modules.